abbycabs/mozfest-repo-template/CODE_OF_CONDUCT.md

-Use the MozFest participation guidelines below, or write your own Code of Coduct [using this exercise]().
+Use the MozFest participation guidelines below, or choose your own Code of Coduct [using this exercise](https://mozilla.github.io/open-leadership-training-series/articles/building-communities-of-contributors/write-a-code-of-conduct/).

 ---
 <!--- MOZFEST PARTICIPATION GUIDLINES --->
 # Participation Guidelines

-This project, participating in the Mozilla Festival, respects Mozilla's [community participation guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
-These guidelines cover our behaviour as participants, facilitators, space wranglers, staff, volunteers, vendors, and anyone else involved in making the MozFest possible.
+This project, participating in Mozilla Open Leaders respects Mozilla's [community participation guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
+These guidelines cover our behaviour as participants, mentors, experts, staff, volunteers, and anyone else involved in making Mozilla Open Leaders possible.

 ## How to treat each other

-* Be respectful and welcoming
+* Be respectful and value each other’s ideas, styles and viewpoints.
+* Be direct but professional; we cannot withhold hard truths.
+* Be inclusive and help new perspectives be heard.
+* Appreciate and accommodate our many cultural practices, attitudes and beliefs.
-* Try to understand different perspectives
+* Be open to learning from others.
-* Do not threaten violence
-* Empower others
-* Strive for excellence
-* Don’t expect to agree with every decision
+* Lead by example and match your actions with your words.

+The following will not be tolerated: violence and threats of violence; personal attacks; derogatory language; unwelcome sexual attention or physical contact; disruptive behaviour; influencing unacceptable behaviour.

 ## Inclusion and Diversity